-Pot, weed, grass, dope, ganga, chronic, skunk.
-Marijuana is a drug that goes by many names.
-But despite the popular belief that it’s impossible to become addicted to marijuana, cannabis use disorder (CUD) and marijuana addiction are real.
-Many long-time users of the drug who started using marijuana during adolescence are especially vulnerable to its negative effects.
-In these cases and many others, developing addiction is a real possibility.
+Marijuana is a drug that goes by many names — pot, weed, grass, dope, ganja, chronic and skunk, to name just a few.
+However, despite the popular belief that it’s impossible to become addicted to marijuana, marijuana addiction is real.
+Many longtime users of the drug who started using marijuana during adolescence are especially vulnerable to its negative effects.
+In these cases and many others, developing an addiction is a real possibility.

 Table of Contents